 Expectations While Wearing Braces

-Orthodontists can also offer advice about what to expect while wearing braces in Gainesville since different types of braces can come with unique expectations.
+Different types of braces can come with unique expectations so it’s best to speak with your orthodontist.
 The rate at which you’ll see results from wearing braces is always gradual and takes patience.
-All braces need to be cared for responsibly, including keeping them clean after every meal, but some braces also have unique needs.
-Removable Aligners are easier to clean than Ceramic Braces, for example, but there is an additional responsibility to keep track of a removable appliance when you’re not wearing it.
+All braces need to be cared for responsibly, including keeping them clean after every meal, but different braces have different requirements.
+Removable aligners are easier to clean than ceramic braces, for example, but there is an additional responsibility to keep track of a removable appliance when you’re not wearing it.
 Most orthodontists will tell you that you should expect braces to become part of your person while you wear them, and this means caring for them as you would the rest of your health.

 How to Care for Braces